-SPECIAL SERVICES

-A broad spectrum of instructional programs, classes and support services is offered to students having unique learning needs.

-SPECIAL EDUCATION PROGRAMS

-Community High School District 99 is a member of SASED (School Association for Special Education in DuPage County).
+SPECIAL SERVICES A broad spectrum of instructional programs, classes and support services is offered to students having unique learning needs.
+SPECIAL EDUCATION PROGRAMS Community High School District 99 is a member of SASED (School Association for Special Education in DuPage County).
 Special education involvement is directed through the local school attendance area.
 Procedures for referral and placement are directed by the Counseling and Student Support Services Department.
 District 99, and its associated districts in SASED, provides programs for students ages 3 through 21.

-Some of the programs offered in the local high schools and/or through SASED, the special education cooperative, are for students eligible as:

-Intellectually Impaired Orthopedically Impaired

-Learning Disabled Visually Impaired

-Hearing Impaired Deaf-Blind

-Emotionally Disabled Autistic

-Speech & Language Impaired Multiple Disabilities

-Other Health Impaired Traumatic Brain Injured

-Placement into any programs/courses listed below is determined at an Eligibility Review where an Individual Education Plan (IEP) is developed to address the need for more intensive instruction.
+Some of the programs offered in the local high schools and/or through SASED, the special education cooperative, are for students eligible as: Intellectually Impaired Orthopedically Impaired Learning Disabled Visually Impaired Hearing Impaired Deaf-Blind Emotionally Disabled Autistic Speech & Language Impaired Multiple Disabilities Other Health Impaired Traumatic Brain Injured Placement into any programs or courses listed below is determined by an Individual Education Plan (IEP).

-LEARNING RESOURCE CENTER (LRC)

-Credit:

-1/4 unit per semester

-Students enrolled in this course have been identified for special education services due to difficulties in the learning process.
-LRC is a structured support period for students to receive monitoring and personalized assistance in order to meet IEP goals, course and district outcomes, and state standards.
-A portion of this period is also devoted to developing fluency and comprehension in reading, math, and writing to meet individual academic needs.

-INSTRUCTIONAL PROGRAMS

-Credit: Variable

-Students enrolled in these programs have been identified for special education services due to learning, behavioral, physical, and/or intellectual impairments.
-Support personnel are assigned to work with students and staff as needed.
-Community based curricula as well as vocational and transition services are all available to students as appropriate.
-Courses offered in these programs fulfill graduation requirements.

 TECHNOLOGY CENTER OF DUPAGE (TCD)

+Prerequisites: None

-Prerequisites: None Eligible Grade Level: 11, 12 Credit: 3 units per year
+Eligible Grade Level: 11, 12

+Credit: 3 units per year

 Technology Center of DuPage prepares juniors and seniors for college and a career through twenty advanced career and technical education electives.
-It is operated by joint agreement among 14 member high school districts, including District #.
+It is operated by joint agreement among 14 member high school districts, including District #99.
 Students have the opportunity to earn both high school and college credit, obtain available industry certifications and prepare for post-secondary education in that field.
 Recognized as one of the outstanding career and technical education (CTE) programs in the nation, Technology Center of DuPage offers 22 programs within 13 Career Clusters.
 TCD is fully accredited by the North Central Association Commission on Accreditation and School Improvement (NA-CASI, a division of AdvancED).

 TCD PROGRAMS

-Agriculture, Food & Natural Resources

-Horticulture/Power Equipment Technology

-Architecture & Construction
+Communications Programs Computer Information Systems & Game Design Multimedia & Television Production

+Human Services Programs Cosmetology Criminal Justice Early Childhood Education & Care Fire Science/Emergency Medical Technician Healthcare Foundations Medical Terminology & Health Care Careers Nursing Assistant Training Program Professional Cooking, Baking and Services

-Civil Engineering & Architecture (CEA-PLTW) Construction Trades Heating, Ventilation, A/C & Refrigeration Residential Wiring
+Industrial/Building Programs Construction Trades Heating, Ventilation, A/C & Refrigeration Precision Engineering & Design Technology (NEW in 2017-2018) Residential Wiring Welding Technology

-Arts, A-V Technology & Communications

-Multimedia & Television Production

-Business & Administration

-Data Entry Occupations Office Systems Technology

-Education and Training

-Early Childhood Education & Care

-Health Science

-Nursing Assistant Training Program Medical Terminology & Health Care Careers

-Hospitality and Tourism

-Culinary, Pastry Arts & Hospitality Management

-Human Services

-Cosmetology

-Information Technology

-Computer Information Systems & Game Design

-Law, Public Safety, Corrections & Security

-Criminal Justice

-Fire Science (including EMT)

-Manufacturing

-Precision Machining

-Welding

-Science, Technology, Engineering, Mathematics (STEM)
+Science, Technology, Engineering, Mathematics (STEM) Digital Electronics/Electronics Technology

-Electronics Technology

 Pathway to Engineering Courses

 - Introduction to Engineering Design (IED)

 - Principles of Engineering (POE)

 - Civil Engineering & Architecture (CEA)

-- Computer Integrated Manufacturing (CIM)

 - Digital Electronics (DE)

-- Engineering Design & Development (EDD)

-Pre-requisite: one other Pathway to Engineering course
+- Engineering Design & Development (EDD) Pre-requisite: one other Pathway to Engineering course

+- Computer Science Principles (CPS)
-Transportation and Logistics Auto Body Repair & Refinishing Automotive Technology

-TCD programs are full-year courses open to juniors and seniors who have demonstrated serious interest in a goaloriented vocation.
+Transportation and Logistics Auto Body Repair & Refinishing Automotive Technology TCD programs are full-year courses open to juniors and seniors who have demonstrated serious interest in a goaloriented vocation.
 Students who enroll will attend for 2 1/2 hours during the morning or afternoon each day.
 Students will continue to take their other courses at North or South High Schools.
 Bus transportation will be provided to and from the TCD Center in Addison.
 Program costs for TCD courses have an approximate range from \$100-\$400 for each school year of enrollment.
 Please check the TCD website for specific program fees.

 Enrollment in a TCD program is a commitment by the student to regularly attend TCD.
 For each student attending Technology Center of DuPage, District 99 must pay tuition.
 Therefore, students are not permitted to drop out of a TCD Program.
 A confirmation letter will be mailed home in June as a reminder of the student's Technology Center of DuPage registration.

 NOTICE ON NONDISCRIMINATION

 It is the policy of the Technology Center of DuPage not to discriminate in its educational programs, activities or employment policies with regard to race, sex, national origin or handicap.